Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Conclusions

+We can recover $\Lambda$CDM Hubble function in two forms.
+The first form is to include the cosmological constant to account for the cosmological expansion.
+The second one is to choose an effective EoS that drives the acceleration and deceleration phases.
+However, $f(Q,T)$ theories do not require a cosmological constant to show accelerating and decelerating phases since they can be geometrical descriptions of dark energy as shown in \cite{arora2020f}.\\

-These $f(Q,T)$ theories need to be explored deeper to see if they can be considered as an alternative to GR and $\Lambda CDM$.
-Here we use low-redshift data but the use of high-redshift probes could lead to gravity that behaves better than GR.
-For example, gravitational waves can constitute a great way to test modified gravity theories \cite{belgacem2019testing} so that gravitational wave data, both current \cite{abbott2019gwtc, abbott2020gwtc} and future can be used to test these $f(Q,T)$ theories, enhance the constraints to the models and quantify deviations from GR.
+These $f(Q,T)$ theories need to be explored deeper, specifically the last model \ref{model:6} because it challenged $\Lambda$CDM at a background perspective. {A future study regarding the perturbation approach is crucial to test whether our models constitute a strong alternative to the $\Lambda$CDM model which needs to be done by using Cosmic Microwave Background (CMB) and Large Scale Structure data (LSS)}.
+Besides, gravitational waves are a great way to test modified gravity theories \cite{belgacem2019testing}.
+We can also use this data to test the $f(Q,T)$ theories, to enhance the constraints of the models and to quantify deviations from GR.